pablogl2002/RM_membranes_TFG/libPS/README.md

 </table>

 #### Plasmids
-Plasmids in the rule must go before the objects, example: ("P1a", "P1a0") indicates that if the plasmid 'P1' and an 'a' are in the membrane it will keep the plasmids and will take out the a.
+Plasmids must go before the objects in the rule, example: ("P1a", "P1a0") indicates that if the plasmid 'P1' and an 'a' are in the membrane it will keep the plasmids and will take out the 'a'.
 To interact with plasmids between membranes is not possible do it as with objects.
 But it is possible to interact with objects in the same way as with plasmids.

 #### Other form to represent rules, also supports plasmids and multiple membranes checking